 The question I get asked the most as a digital nomad, is how do I afford to travel so much.
 It’s a common misconception that frequent or long-term travel is expensive.
 It’s not, if you do it right!
-It’s all in the approach – the way you budget for long-term travel or for frequent trips throughout the year is completely different to planning a few days’ vacation, which is when you usually splash out and overspend.
+The way you budget for long-term travel and frequent trips is completely different to planning a few days’ vacation, which is when you usually splash out and overspend.

 Choosing the Right Destination